vision-x-dataspace/dlr-dataspace-onboarding/docs/file-transfer/python/index.md

 ## Introduction

-Here we describe how to interact with the DLR Base-X Dataspace using the `mxd-client` python module. (coming soon)
+Here we describe how to interact with the DLR-Dataspace using the `mxd-client` python module. (coming soon)